starknet-io/SNIPs/SNIPS/snip-5.md

 ### Special types (Tuples, Structs, and Enums)

-A definition of how to provide these parameters to the signature for getting the [Extended Function Selectorr](#extended-function-selector):
+A definition of how to provide these parameters to the signature for getting the [Extended Function Selector](#extended-function-selector):

 #### Tuples